doctrine/orm/UPGRADE.md

 # Upgrade to 3.0

+## BC BREAK: Repository classes have to extend `EntityRepository`

+Although undocumented, it was possible to configure a custom repository class that implements `ObjectRepository` but does not extend the `EntityRepository` base class.
+Repository classes have to extend `EntityRepository` now.

-## Removed: support for entity namespace alias
+## BC BREAK: Removed support for entity namespace alias

 - `EntityManager::getRepository()` no longer accepts the entity namespace alias notation.
 - `Configuration::addEntityNamespace()` and
   `Configuration::getEntityNamespace()` have been removed.

 ## BC BREAK: Remove helper methods from `AbstractCollectionPersister`